40is40inos/PawConnect/README.md

 ## License

-This project was developed by Sarantis Sarantinos and Kiriaki Dimopoulou for academic purposes as part of the HY359 course.
+This project was developed by Sarantis Sarantinos for academic purposes as part of the HY359 course.
 All rights reserved.